-What are the potential risks of cosmetic injections?
+What are the potential risks of cosmetic teatments?

 Cosmetic injections are serious medical procedures that involve injecting a substance under the skin to change an aspect of appearance.
 For example, reducing the appearance of wrinkles or lines on the face, or putting filler into the lips to make them fuller.
 If used incorrectly, the substances in these injections could cause skin damage, blindness or even death (Therapeutic Goods Administration)5.